Asia shares subdued after May's Brexit vote defeat, pound steadies

 May's defeat put pressure on UK-focused exchange-traded funds.
 A Tokyo-traded FTSE 100 ETF was down about one percent on Wednesday.

-MSCI's broadest index of Asia-Pacific shares outside Japan <.MIAPJ0000PUS> was a touch lower, having swung up on Tuesday after Chinese officials came out in force to signal more measures to stabilise a slowing economy.
+MSCI's broadest index of Asia-Pacific shares outside Japan <.MIAPJ0000PUS> was a touch lower, having swung up on Tuesday after Chinese officials came out in force to signal more measures to stabilize a slowing economy.

 Australian shares <.AXJO> rose 0.2 percent while Japan's Nikkei <.N225> lost 0.7 percent by midday.